Redondo Beach election: Measure A losing, runoff scheduled for May 14

 “I’ll take a week off and then I’m going to go back and hit the pavement again… Everybody expected a runoff, even I expected a runoff, but you know, you still hold out hope you’re going to just win outright.
 I’m not disappointed but I’m just going, ‘Wow, I need a breather.’

 “It’s wonderful when so many people want to vote for you – that’s an incredible feeling.
 It’s kind of humbling when you think about it.”

 In District 1, Jeff Ginsburg finished strongest, though 360 votes remain to be counted.
-Ginsburg had 1,096 votes, or 41.3 percent of the total, followed by Jim Light with 756 votes, or 28.5 percent of the total.
+Ginsburg had 1,096 votes, or 41.3 percent of the total, followed with 756 votes, or 28.5 percent of the total.
 Kimberly Fine had 652 votes, or 24.6 percent of Tuesday’s vote, and Dianne Prado trailed with 145 votes, or 5.4 percent of the sum.

 Bill Brand will easily take District 2.
 As of Tuesday night, he was well ahead of his opponents with 55.9 percent of the vote and 1,456 votes.
 Michael Jackson had 896 votes, comprising 34.4 percent of the total, and Susan Kowalski had 9.6 percent of the total with 251 votes.
 In order to challenge Brand on May 14, Jackson will need all of the 430 votes from District 2 being counted Monday.